theelefit22/Service_TheEleFit/AICOACH_FIREBASE_INTEGRATION.md

 4. **Search**: Users can search through their past conversations
 5. **Scalability**: Firebase handles scaling automatically
 6. **Real-time**: Data is available in real-time across devices
+7. **Compliance**: Data is stored in the exact format specified
+8. **Efficiency**: Only necessary data is stored, reducing storage costs